 To use the cable car + jeep and avoid the crowds at Etna South between April and October: Regardless of the month, take the very first bus to Rifugio Sapienza (see below).
 If you go by (rental) car: Be at Rifugio around 8:30 in the morning.
 The cable car (Funivia) starts officially at 9 AM.
 However, the first lift often begins 15 minutes earlier.
 Be there at this time and you’ll avoid the heavy crowds which usually start to arrive around or after 10 AM.
 Another advantage of going early: It’s less cloudy in the mornings compared to afternoons / evenings.
 Additionally, avoid weekends, it’s less busy during the week.

 If you are a hiker, there is an even better way: Be at Rifugio Sapienza (see below) as early as possible.
 Then start hiking up to 2900m (further is not allowed without a guide).
 You won’t see many others, maybe even hike in solitude.
 If you want to approach the highest craters (3300m): You need to use the long trek (see below) or pre-book with a tour operator: They use the cable car and jeep in the morning for longer treks.
-Extra tip to avoid the crowds: Book the Rifugio Sapienza hotel (see below, at the very end) and explore the area in when it’s quiet: early in the morning or late in the evening.
+Extra tip to avoid the crowds: Book the Rifugio Sapienza hotel (see below, at the very end) and explore the area there when it’s quiet: early in the morning or late in the evening.

 Visit Etna North: